jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 * A WebSocket server endpoint that uses annotations to interact with the WebSocket events.
 * A `jboss-web.xml` file configured to enable WebSockets

+WebSockets are a requirement of the Java EE 7 specification and are implemented in JBoss EAP 7.
+They are configured in the `undertow` subsystem of the server configuration file.
+This quickstart uses the WebSocket default settings, so it is not necessary to modify the server configuration to deploy and run this quickstart.

 _Note: This quickstart demonstrates only a few of the basic functions.
 A fully functional application should provide better error handling and intercept and handle additional events._

 System requirements